Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

  [comment]: <> (Unsure!
 What does RESET button do?)

 - *X - X of X*
-This text displays the total number of customers and suppliers in the list.
+This text displays the number of customers and suppliers currently displayed and the total number of customers and suppliers in the list.
 This text is read-only.

-## Kunde/Lieferant anlegen
+## Create customer/supplier

 ![Create a customer/supplier](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CreateCustomerSupplier.png "[Create a customer/supplier]")

-### Kunde/Lieferant
+### Customer/suppliers

 ![Edit a customer/supplier](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/EditCustomerSupplier.png "[Edit a customer/supplier]")